You may have heard the term “Fox Face Pomeranian” and wondered what is a fox face Pomeranian.

 Luckily through the years, there haven’t been any colors that have been deemed “not ideal” for the breed, as there have been for so many other dog breeds.

-Pomeranians at this time come in 26 different colors and patterns.
+Pomeranians at this time came in 26 different colors and patterns.

 Are Fox Face Pomeranians Good Pets

-Pomeranians are the perfect pet for a lot of people.
+Pomeranians are the perfect pets for a lot of people.

-If you are looking for your new best friend that likes to cuddle and play a Pomeranian may be perfect.
+If you are looking for your new best friend who likes to cuddle and play a Pomeranian may be perfect.